-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 16, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 15, 2019

-To Our Shareholders:
+To Our Stockholders:

-You are cordially invited to attend the 2018 Annual Meeting of Shareholders, or the "Annual Meeting," of Ellington Financial LLC (the "Company," "we," "our," or "us") on May 16, 2018, at 11:30 a.m., Eastern Time, at the Hyatt Regency, 1800 East Putnam Avenue, Old Greenwich, CT 06870 to consider and take action on the following:
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders, or the "Annual Meeting," of Ellington Financial Inc. (the "Company," "we," "our," or "us"), which will be conducted virtually via live webcast, on May 15, 2019, at 10:30 a.m., Eastern Time.
+You will be able to attend the 2019 Annual Meeting, vote, and submit your questions during the meeting via live webcast by visiting www.virtualshareholdermeeting.com/EFC2019.
+To enter the meeting, you must have your sixteen-digit control number that is shown on your Notice of Internet Availability of Proxy Materials, your proxy card or on the instructions that accompanied your proxy materials.
+You will not be able to attend the Annual Meeting in person.

+The purpose of the Annual Meeting is to consider and take action on the following:

-- 1. To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2019 Annual Meeting of Shareholders or until such time as their respective successors are elected and qualified; - 2.
-To hold an advisory vote on executive compensation; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2018; and - 4.
+- 1. To elect the five directors nominated and recommended by the Board of Directors, each to serve until the 2020 Annual Meeting of Stockholders or until such time as their respective successors are elected and qualified; - 2.
+To hold an advisory vote on executive compensation; - To ratify the appointment of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm for the year ending December 31, 2019; and - 4.
 To transact such other business, if any, properly brought before the meeting.